 New York is a one-of-a-kind destination.
 Whether you lived there your whole life or visited many times, there is always something new to see and do.
-Some people with special needs may think they shouldn’t bother with a wheelchair rental in New York City because it’s large, congested and inaccessible, but the fact is that most of the tourist destinations make for excellent handicap accessible vacations.
+Some people may think they shouldn’t bother with a mobility scooter or wheelchair rental in NYC because it’s large, congested and inaccessible, but the fact is that most of the tourist destinations make for excellent handicap accessible vacations.
 Transportation with a wheelchair rental in NYC can be a little challenging as not all the subway stops are accessible and only a small percentage of taxis are wheelchair accessible.
 However, New York is a very walk-able (or wheel-able) city and definitely not to be discounted as a vacation spot for seniors.

 New York is home to many of the world’s best museums.
-The Metropolitan Museum of Art is New York’s most popular single-site tourist attraction to see during handicap accessible vacations, and is often the reason travelers with special needs rent a wheelchair in NYC.
+The Metropolitan Museum of Art is New York’s most popular single-site tourist attraction to see during handicap accessible vacations, and is often the reason travelers with special needs rent a wheelchair or mobility scooter in NYC.
 The museum has more than 1.5 million square feet of exhibit space and includes paintings from artists like Monet, Degas, Van Gough and many others; Greek, Roman and Egyptian galleries; Medieval collections; photography and more.
 The museum is wheelchair accessible through an alternate entrance and all of the museum’s public galleries are accessible to wheelchair users.
 For individuals with hearing impairments and visual impairments, assistive listening devices and audio guides are available.
 Special programs are also available upon request for individuals with visual and hearing impairments.

 The Museum of Modern Art (MoMA) has the largest collection of artwork from 1880 to present.
 It has more than 100,000 paintings, sculptures, drawings, prints and more from modern artists.
 The MoMA is fully wheelchair accessible.
 For guests with hearing impairments, the MoMA has transcripts of its audio programs and a bi-monthly program for deaf adults.
 For guests with hearing impairments, the museum offers maps in Braille and audio tours, tactile models and Touch Tours with trained guides.